 There has been a lot of public discussion about declining student enrollment throughout the school system, Guthrie said.

-This past budgeting session, there was serious discussion of closing Charles Carroll Elementary School as the school is in need of major renovations.
+This past budgeting session, there was as the school is in need of major renovations.
 The school survived one more year but the school board decided to revisit the decision again next year.

 Carroll County Commissioners Richard Rothschild and Robin Bartlett-Frazier commented throughout the budgeting session that the school system, with declining student population, should explore closing schools.